Academic Advising - 256-7170

 The JU Dolphin 1Card is designed to serve Jacksonville University students' needs.
 The JU Dolphin 1Card may be used in a variety of ways: as an identification card, as a meal plan card for resident students and as a debit card, making cash practically unnecessary on campus and now at select off-campus locations.
 Students can use their JU Dolphin 1Card for purchases in the bookstore, at the vending and washing machines, the printers and copiers in the library and labs, and meals and snacks for our commuter students.
 New students will have their cards produced at Orientation.
 To register, make an on-line deposit or view Terms and Conditions at www.judolphin1card.com.
 Replacement cards may be obtained from the Campus Security office.
 Please keep this card with you at all times so you can identify yourself as a JU student upon request by authorized personnel.

-Students who wish to work while attending JU may contact the Student Employment Coordinator for available Federal and University campus positions, as well as the website at http://www.ju.edu/departments/EnrollmentManagement/Financial_Aid/Pages/StudentEmployment.aspx.
-For those seeking off-campus jobs, Career Services maintains lists of potential employers.
+Students who wish to work while attending JU may contact the Student Employment Coordinator, Donna Bratcher, email@example.com, for available Federal and University campus positions, as well as the website at http://www.ju.edu/departments/EnrollmentManagement/Financial_Aid/Pages/StudentEmployment.aspx.
+For those seeking off-campus jobs, Career Resource Center maintains lists of potential employers.

 Financial Aid – 256-7060

-The Financial Aid office administers a comprehensive program of student financial assistance - both need-based and non-need based - that includes scholarships, grants, loans and employment opportunities.
-You must apply for financial aid well in advance and allow ample processing time.
-Financial Aid is located in the Student Financial Services Office, first floor Howard.
+The Student Financial Assistance office administers a comprehensive program of student financial assistance - both need-based and non-need based - that includes scholarships, grants, loans and employment opportunities.
+You must apply for financial aid well in advance of your anticipated enrollment and allow ample processing time.
+Financial Aid is located in the Student Financial Assistance Office, first floor Howard Building.

 Billie Nimnicht Jr. Fitness Center - 256-7548